 Transgender and gender questioning

-Oxfordshire have been working with other local authorities to produce a trans toolkit for schools.
-You can download it here (pdf format).
+Oxfordshire have been working with other local authorities to produce a trans toolkit for schools (pdf format, 778Kb).

 Stonewall’s guide “Supporting LGBT Young People” provides a very useful section on supporting transgender young people. - http://www.stonewall.org.uk/our-work/education-resources